Hong Kong pro-democrats seek to hit government at district polls

 Nearly 400,000 new voters have registered, however, which is widely interpreted as a positive sign for the pro-democracy camp.

-Police will be deployed at polling stations and on the city streets on Sunday to prevent any disruption.
+Police were deployed at polling stations and on the city streets on Sunday to prevent any disruption.

 "If you create massive chaos or carry out unlawful deeds it will be difficult to hold a fair election," government Chief Secretary Matthew Cheung said Saturday.